 Let’s begin by dispelling a common myth: you don’t need a big budget to make a success of PPC.
 And there’s no reason why PPC and small businesses cannot go hand-in-hand.
 You may have even started a few PPC campaigns, and noticed the benefits of adding paid marketing to your marketing efforts, but it’s left you stumped about what you can do to grow your accounts to their true potential.

-Here, we’ll explore seven ways that you can maximize the returns from your PPC efforts.
+Here, we’ll explore seven ways that you can maximise the returns from your PPC efforts.
 Hint: none of them include increasing your budget unnecessarily.

 Nurture customers through the sales funnel